 NetSuite’s Native Ecommerce & Robust CRM vs SAP Business One

 SAP Business One does not have a native ecommerce solution, and the CRM lacks the same capabilities as NetSuite’s out-of-the-box CRM.
 As a result, SAP customers are forced to execute custom integrations with third-party offerings like Magento, Shopify, or Salesforce.
-This means more middleware integrations and patches, additional IT maintenance, and potential for things to break.
+These situations can contribute to an ERP failure.

 Are you still considering staying with SAP Business One?